MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 If there are errors, the form will provide guidance on how to correct the errors.

-Once the Microsoft Connected Cache Node has been created, the installer instructions will be exposed.
+Once the MCC node has been created, the installer instructions will be exposed.
 More details on the installer instructions will be addressed later in this doc can be found at the [Install Connected Cache](#install-microsoft-connected-cache-on-windows) section.